chrisbu/dartlang.org/src/site/docs/phonecat-tutorial/step-02/index.markdown

 We'll also add a test that verifies the code for the controller we're going to add.

-There are many ways to structure the code for an application.
-For Web UI apps, we encourage the use of the Model-View-Controller (MVC) design pattern to to decouple the code and to separate concerns.
-With that in mind, let's use a little Web UI and Dart to add model, view and controller components to our app.
+In this application, we will make use of Model Driven Views (MDV) to support a sensible dynamic separation between page display and the data which drives it.
+In this model, the application declares the relationship between the data and the presentation, and updates to the application data are reflected in the presentation, and user input is assigned to the application data.
+This two-way data binding helps reduce the need for manually creating controller objects that do these bindings by hand.

+With that in mind, let's use little Web UI and Dart to declare a templated view and its relationship with the underlying data.
+We will update the `app.html` file to contain a dynamic view template, and add a model object (in the shape of a `Phone` class) to our `app.dart` file.

 <div class="accordion">
   <div class="accordion-group">